 Using a traditional weaving technique on a miniature scale, you can make tiny little weavings perfect for jewelry projects.
-This is a great activity for older kids or teenagers with good fine motor skills.
+Miniature waving is a great activity for older kids or teenagers with good fine motor skills.
 An adult will likely need to help with the last few steps.

 - embroidery floss in the colors of your choice

 - small piece of felt for backing

-- necklace with jump ring
+- necklace with a jump ring

 How to weave

-1. To make your mini-loom, cut the chipboard to 2″ x 1 1/2″.
+- To make your mini-loom, cut the chipboard to 2″ x 1 1/2″.

-lines 1/8″ apart and snip about 1/8″ cuts along your marks.
+- To hold the warp strings in place as you weave, you will need to make cuts at either long end of the chipboard.
+Measure and mark lines 1/8″ apart and snip about 1/8″ cuts along your marks.
 Run the embroidery floss through the slits as shown in fig. 2 and secure it in place in the back with a piece of tape.

 3. With the embroidery needle and floss, begin weaving over and under the warp strings.